assisi/arena-ui/doc/user/source/trends.rst

 Creating data trends
 --------------------

-To start trending some data, select the sensor names you are interested in from the **Casu data Configuration tab**, and bring up the context menu by *right-clicking* on one of the selected names.
+To start showing some data trends, select the sensor names you are interested in from the **Casu data Configuration tab**, and bring up the context menu by *right-clicking* on one of the selected names.
 This will bring up a context menu with two options: